Navigating Key Global Digital Governance Processes: A practical handbook for civil society organisations

 Disclaimer: This publication was co-funded by the European Union.
 Its contents are the sole responsibility of ECNL, and do not necessarily reflect the views of the European Union

-As part of the Civil Society Alliances for Digital Empowerment (CADE), European Center for Not-for-Profit Law (ECNL) developed a practical explainer on seven international processes that are crucial for determining the policies and norms that shape the digital future and human rights.
+As part of the Civil Society Alliances for Digital Empowerment (CADE), the European Center for Not-for-Profit Law (ECNL) developed a practical explainer on seven international processes that are crucial for determining the policies and norms that shape the digital future and human rights.

 Executive summary

-For civil society to be successful at influencing policies, standards and practices in the Internet Governance space, they must expand beyond silos and strategically contribute to key international processes with direct or indirect impact on Internet Governance.
+For civil society to be successful at influencing policies, standards and practices in the internet governance space, they must expand beyond silos and strategically contribute to key international processes with direct or indirect impact on internet governance.

 The handbook covers the following:

+For each forum or process, the handbook outlines upcoming opportunities, explains how to take part, and provides practical tips for engagement and overcoming participation challenges.
 Please note that this explainer focuses on digital governance processes on the international level.
-Still, many options for active civil society participation and contribution to digital governance exist at national and regional levels1For example, see European Commission’s consultation on Internet Governance.
+Still, many options for active civil society participation and contribution to digital governance exist at national and regional levels.

 Go to Top